-FLT3 mutations are frequent in acute lymphoblastic leukemia (ALL), acute myelogenous leukemia (AML), and testing for testing for an FLT3 mutation in AML patients is part of the standard of care.
+FLT3 mutations are frequent in acute lymphoblastic leukemia (ALL) and acute myeloid leukemia (AML), and testing for an FLT3 mutation in AML patients is now standard care.
 These mutations have also been seen with less frequency in melanoma and lung cancer.

 In healthy tissue, FLT3 helps the blood and immune systems divide and form appropriately.
 When mutated, this machinery goes awry, leading to uncontrolled formation of blood cells.

 Testing positive for an FLT3 mutation can impact treatment.
 Drugs such as sunitinib (marketed as Sutent) can block the activity of the proteins FLT3 encodes.

 Clinical trials for FLT3 as a prognostic marker, and on other treatments that inhibit FLT3, are ongoing.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 Lukas Wartman began his medical career at Washington University in St. Louis in 1999 as a medical student with a goal: he wanted to study cancer and treat cancer patients.
 He would never have guessed, at the time, that he would be diagnosed with the very cancer he was studying.

 In his last year of medical school, at age 25, Lukas was diagnosed with acute lymphoblastic leukemia (ALL).
 The name of that disease alone is a mouthful: it describes a condition where the bone marrow is making immune cells that are more immature than mature.